The shape of order

-What cyber readiness looks like from the inside
+What cyber readiness should look like from inside the business

 Cyber readiness is often inferred from artefacts; policies are in place, dashboards show coverage, and certifications confirm alignment with recognised standards.